eclipse-cyclonedds/cyclonedds/docs/manual/options.md

 #### //CycloneDDS/Domain/Internal/DeliveryQueueMaxSamples
 Integer

-This element controls the Maximum size of a delivery queue, expressed in samples.
+This element controls the maximum size of a delivery queue, expressed in samples.
 Once a delivery queue is full, incoming samples destined for that queue are dropped until space becomes available again.

 The default value is: "256".